-Port Stephens Council and the City of Newcastle have developed the draft Fern Bay and North Stockton Strategy (the Strategy) to guide future development and ensure sufficient community infrastructure is provided for the growing community.
+Port Stephens Council and City of Newcastle have developed the Fern Bay and North Stockton Strategy (the Strategy) to guide future development and ensure sufficient community infrastructure is provided for the growing community.
 The Strategy is based on evidence utilising information gathered from technical studies and investigations.

-The Strategy seeks to identify opportunities for Fern Bay and North Stockton to create a pedestrian focused place for people, which offers housing diversity, a mixed-use town centre, with connected open spaces and community facilities.
+The Strategy seeks to identify opportunities for Fern Bay and North Stockton to create a pedestrian focused place which offers housing diversity, a mixed-use town centre, connected open spaces and community facilities.

-To achieve this vision the Strategy is guided by the following goals:
+To achieve this vision the Strategy is guided by the following goals (Part B):

-- 1 Environment: Protect the treasured and unique Stockton Bight for future generations and attract responsible heritage and nature-based tourism. - 2 Town Centre: Establish a conveniently located mixed-use town centre connected by technology, transport, housing, tourism and great public places. - 3 Housing: Grow a resilient coastal community with access to liveable and diverse housing. - 4 Open Space and Community Facilities: Improve access to useable open spaces and well-designed community facilities to support daily activity and healthy lifestyles. - 5 Transport: Prioritise safe and convenient travel by walking, cycling and use of public transport and duplicate Nelson Bay Road for its full length from Stockton to Newcastle Airport to support regional journeys. - 6 Tourism: Advocate for tourist and visitor accommodation to support the regional visitor economy and Newcastle Airport.
+- 1 Environment: protect the treasured and unique Stockton Bight for future generations and attract responsible heritage and nature-based tourism. - 2 Town Centre: establish a conveniently located mixed-use town centre connected by technology, transport, housing, tourism and great public places. - 3 Housing: grow a resilient coastal community with access to liveable and diverse housing. - 4 Open Space and Community Facilities: improve access to useable open spaces and well-designed community facilities to support daily activity and healthy lifestyles. - 5 Transport: prioritise safe and convenient travel by walking, cycling and use of public transport and duplicate Nelson Bay Road for its full length from Stockton to Newcastle Airport to support regional journeys. - 6 Tourism: advocate for tourist and visitor accommodation to support the regional visitor economy and Newcastle Airport.

-The Strategy sets out Planning Principles for each of these goals, to guide future development including the preparation and assessment of Planning Proposals to amend the relevant Local Environmental Plan (LEP).
+The Strategy sets out planning principles (Part C) for each goal to guide future development, including the preparation and assessment of planning proposals to amend the relevant Local Environmental Plan (LEP).

-Implementation of the Strategy is driven through identification of specific Outcomes for the six precincts that make up the Strategy Area: North Stockton, Original Fern Bay, Beachfront, Sports, Seaside Estate and Fullerton Cove.
+Implementation of the Strategy is driven through identification of specific outcomes (Part D) for the six precincts that make up the Strategy Area: North Stockton, Original Fern Bay, Beachfront, Sports, Seaside Estate and Fullerton Cove (Figure 2).
+The actions are allocated a colour-coded number.
+The colour aligns the action to the specific precinct goal.